private-mechanism/p_exponential_mechanism/README.md

 `pip install -e .`

-To achieve p-exponential mechanism based on TensorFlow Privacy, we have added one python file under `privacy/optimizers` and `privacy/dp_query` folders respectively.
+Comparing to the original version of TensorFlow Privacy, we have added one python file under `privacy/optimizers` and `privacy/dp_query` folders respectively.

 In `dp_fixedvariance_query.py` under `privacy/dp_query` folder, we present how to